TokamakUI/Tokamak/README.md

 and allows you to make it declarative, it also completely decouples platform-specific code.

-Note that `Counter` component above didn't contain a single `UIKit` type, although it's then passed to a specific `UIKitRenderer`.
+Note that `Counter` component above doesn't contain a single type from `UIKit` module, although it's then passed to a specific `UIKitRenderer`.
 Providing renderers for other platforms in the future is one of our top priorities.
 Imagine an `AppKitRenderer` that allows you to render the same component on macOS without any changes applied to the component code and without requiring Marzipan!

 ## Example project